Tax amnesty: Italy

 Italy introduced a tax amnesty in 2001 that came to be known as Scudo Fiscale (Tax Shield), which was extended in 2003.

 In 2009 the Italian tax amnesty subjected repatriated assets to a flat tax of 5%.
 In total around €80 billion in assets were declared, which resulted in tax revenues of €4 Billion.
 The Bank of Italy estimated that Italian citizens held around €500bn in undeclared funds outside the country.

 Malaysia

 It was introduced during Budget 2019 announcement on 2 November 2018.
+Starting in June 2023 year until the end of 2024, the government has suggested implementing another round of a program called Special Voluntary Disclosure Programme.
+This would provide a complete waiver of penalties and would be voluntary for individuals to participate in.
+Jagdev Singh, Pwc Tax leader of Malaysia stated that these additions to the 2019 programme would contribute positively to government revenues as the previous amnesty for direct taxes brought in additional taxes and penalties of close to RM8 billion.

 Norway

 Norway implemented a tax amnesty program during 2008–2016 for taxpayers who had undisclosed assets hidden abroad.
 The taxpayers who disclosed their assets did not face penalties or criminal sanctions.
 A 2022 study found that this led approximately 1,500 individuals to disclose their assets.
 Taxes paid by these individuals subsequently increased by 30%.

 Pakistan

 Pakistan introduced tax amnesty scheme in 2018 which yield $1 billion or Rs 121 billion tax revenues from individuals, Association of Persons & Corporations who declare their assets in this scheme.